designerkamal/obopay.github.io/README.md

       onActivityResult(int requestCode, int resultCode, Intent data)

-      requestCode : set to ObopayPayments.PAYMENT_REQUEST
+      requestCode : set to OboPayments.PAYMENT_REQUEST
       resultCode  : is zero when request is successfully submitted to the Obopay server, otherwise it is set to one of the client error codes listed below. data        : Receives fields with request and response details

   Client error codes:

-      ObopayPayments.UNSUPPORTED_SDK - You need to upgrade bundled SDK ObopayPayments.AMOUNT_INVALID  - Invalid amount (negative or above max) ObopayPayments.MESSAGE_INVALID - Invalid message (invalid length of message) ObopayPayments.USER_CANCELED   - User pressed cancel
+      OboPayments.UNSUPPORTED_SDK   - You need to upgrade bundled SDK OboPayments.AMOUNT_INVALID    - Invalid amount (negative or above max) OboPayments.MESSAGE_INVALID   - Invalid message (invalid length of message) OboPayments.USER_CANCELED     - User pressed cancel
-      ObopayPayments.INVALID_STATE   - Multiple reasons like:
+      OboPayments.NETWORK_UNHEALTHY - Unhealthy network
-                                        - Network unhealthy
+      OboPayments.INVALID_STATE     - Multiple reasons like:
                                         - Obopay SDK missing
                                         - Not enough balance
                                         - Device Not authenticated

 You ideally do nothing when result code is non-zeros.
 The error codes are provided just for information.
-If the error code is set to zero, you should call your server to check request status.
+If the result code is set to zero, you should call your server to check request status.

 ### Check request status with your server